atolye15/checklist/checklists/creating-ui-illustrations.md

 ---

 - [ ] Define the design style
-You should always keep the current design style of the project, but in some cases there might be no design style ready or you could be starting to a new project.
+You should always follow the current design style of the project, but in some cases, there might be no design style ready or you might be starting to a new project.
 In those cases the first thing you should do is the defining the design style by researching illustration design inspirations for the given project.

 - [ ] Create a moodboard
 We gather together all the inspiration, usually on a sketch file, and discuss the style with the design team.